 Can you do BJJ with a knee replacement?
+Yes, you can do BJJ with a knee replacement, but the risks are significantly higher than without a knee replacement.
 Knees are some of the most challenging areas to recover from when you get injured or undergo surgery.
 That’s why athletes dread having any knee injury, as it would halter their career.

 Jiu-Jitsu is one of the options that you can safely pick to train if your knees are not at 100% or if you have had a knee replacement and are looking for an activity you can do.
-We some precautions, of course.
+With several precautions, of course.

 Table of Contents

 A knee replacement could be partial or a total.
 The surgery consists of replacing the knee’s weight-bearing surfaces, which could be diseased or damaged, with metal and plastic components shaped to allow continued motion of the knee.

 The knee replacement surgery involves exposing the front of the knee and detaching part of the quadriceps muscle from the patella.